astronomer/docs/astro/kubepodoperator-local.md

     ]}>
 <TabItem value="windows and mac">

+### Windows and Mac
-The latest versions of Docker for Windows and Mac both support running a single-node Kubernetes cluster locally.

-If you're using a Windows computer and want to make sure your environment is ready for Kubernetes, see [Setting Up Docker for Windows and WSL to Work Flawlessly](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).

-If you're using a Mac cpmputer and want to make sure your environment is ready for Kubernetes, see [Docker Desktop for Mac user manual](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).

-It isn't necessary to install docker-compose.
+The latest versions of Docker for Windows and Mac let you run a single node Kubernetes cluster locally.
+If you are using Windows, see [Setting Up Docker for Windows and WSL to Work Flawlessly](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).
+If you are using Mac, see [Docker Desktop for Mac user manual](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).
+It isn't nevessary to install docker-compose.

 1. Open Docker and go to **Settings** > **Kubernetes**.